sinemtopaloglu/se445-hw1-lead-capture/README.md

 ---

 🎯 Conclusion
-The system successfully validates incoming lead data, flags invalid records, classifies lead intent and urgency, and stores all results in Google Sheets through an intelligent processing workflow.
+-The system successfully validates incoming lead data, flags invalid records, classifies lead intent and urgency, and stores all results in Google Sheets through an intelligent processing workflow.